eliberis/parapred/README.md

 ## Install

 Requirements:
-   * Python 3.6+ (Python 2.7 for just running the predictor)
+   * Python 3.6+ (or Python 2.7 for just running the predictor)
-   * Packages listed in `requirements.txt`.
-     Use `sudo pip install -r requirements.txt` to install (or without `sudo` if you're using a virtualenv).
-If you are using a Python installation manager, such as Anaconda or Canopy, follow their package installation instructions instead.

 To install:
-   * Run `python setup.py install` in the root directory. `parapred` executable should now be available (run `parapred --help` to check.
+   * Run `python setup.py install` in the root directory.
+If you are using a Python installation manager, such as Anaconda or Canopy, follow their package installation instructions.
+   * If you do not wish to install and run Parapred directly from a clone of this repository instead, install required packages using `pip install -r requirements.txt`.

 ## Usage
+   * If installed, Parapred should just be available as a `parapred` executable on the command line (run `parapred --help` to check).
+   * If you choose to run Parapred directly, make sure you've installed required packages from `requirements.txt` and try executing `python -m parapred --help` or `./parapred-runner.py --help` in the root of this repository.

 ```
 ➜  ~ parapred --help
 Parapred - neural network-based paratope predictor.